Go, Canada! Raptors top Warriors for 1st NBA title

-Pascal Siakam and Kyle Lowry scored 26 points apiece while VanVleet and Kawhi Leonard added 22 each in a balanced attack that allowed the Raptors to win on Golden State's home floor for the third straight time en route to a 4-2 win in the best-of-seven NBA Finals.
+Pascal Siakam and Kyle Lowry scored 26 points apiece while VanVleet and Kawhi Leonard added 22 each in a balanced attack that allowed the Raptors to win at Oracle Arena for the third straight time en route to a 4-2 win in the best-of-seven NBA Finals.

+"It means a lot for our city and the country and for these players, staff," Raptors coach Nick Nurse said of the magnitude of the achievement.
+"I don't know if it would have meant any more or any less (beating a team other than the Warriors), to be honest with you.
+You get the win and you're just happy you got it and celebrate that fact."

 The game was tied three times in the fourth quarter before VanVleet buried his fifth 3-pointer of the game for a 104-101 Raptors advantage.